 Incorporating a California Public Benefit Nonprofit and Filing for 501(c)3 Status

 Incorporating Interact as a nonprofit and filing for federal tax exemption status under 501(c)3 was not as daunting or expensive as it first seemed when I started researching the process a month ago.
-At Interact, we’re focused on encouraging the growth of publicly conscious leaders and humanitarianism in technology, and this post is a part of that effort.
+At Interact, we’re focused on building and funding the next generation of ethical technologists, and this post is a part of that effort.
 Don’t let the process stop you from starting a nonprofit that you believe can help people!

 This post outlines how long it took us, how much it costed us, what materials we used, and a step-by-step outline of our process.
 Please note that we are not providing legal advice and different nonprofits may have different considerations or steps to go through based on their own circumstances.